JTD420/Converter/README.md

 * Please note this is for the default furniture only, all costums your on your own !

-Credits for the Confurter : Nitro Team https://discord.gg/yCXcMqrT
+Credits for the Converter : Nitro Team https://discord.gg/yCXcMqrT